VagosTurbo/TalkLikeAI/README.md

 2. Ensure the bot has the necessary permissions in your Discord server
 3. Verify that the slash commands are properly registered
 4. Check the console for any error messages
+5. Make sure you're in a voice channel when using the `/say` command

 ## Contributing